data-S-index/s-index-pipeline/README.md

 ## ℹ️ About

 This repository contains the Python-based code for collecting dataset metadata, calculating FAIR scores, identifying citations, extracting mentions, and computing Dataset Index and S-index.
 This repository houses the `sindex` source package along with testing and production workflows.
-We used this code to compute Dataset Index of 49M+ datasets and the S-index of their 1M+ authors as part of our real-world testing and validation.
-The outputs were included in our NIH S-index Challenge Phase 2 proposal.
-We refer to the [S-index Hub](https://github.com/data-S-index/hub) for more information about our S-index and the Challenge.
-This code is under active development as we process more datasets, add more sources for citations and mentions, and so on.
+We use this package to collect data for the Scholar Data database.
+More details are provided in the [Data Collection](https://docs.scholardata.io/data-collection/overview) section of the Scholar Data docs.

 ## 📂 Repository Organization